 Remixed is a listening party for one, performed together across time and space in a collective experience.
 Each audience member receives their own playlist of stories and music, personalized by our algorithmic DJ, and a party gift delivered to their home for use during the performance.
 The playlists include true stories from people all over the globe and explores how we create change in our lives, communities, and world.
 We’re listening for the sound of change, and we invite you to join us.
 What happens when we listen to each other?

-Audience members must download the Remixed app, and will have a gift delivered to their home the morning of the performance.
+Audience members must access the Remixed online app via a website link provided on the day of the performance.
+A gift will also be delivered to each audience member’s home the morning of the performance.
 This show is available only to those in the Ottawa area.

 Remixed was created through the support of the undercurrents under development program.